EmmaGau/pangu_weather_project/README.md

 ## Notebook

-` visualization_notebook.py` helps you to play with the results of pangu weather at different leadtimes, plot the map of weather fields and retrieve the MSE to asses the hiearchical aggregation model.
+` visualization_notebook.py` helps you to play with the results of pangu weather at different leadtimes, plot the map of weather fields and retrieve the MSE to assess the hierarchical aggregation model.